 There is also a rOtring 600G available, which some might find intriguing.
 However, the ‘G’ version is mostly available as a collector’s item these days and is not something that you will find on the mass market.

-- Brass mechanism allows Precision lead advancement; Lead hardness grade indicator for rapid identification when working
+- Lead hardness grade indicator For a rapid identification when working.

 |Sturdy, durable design||Rounded knurl can create irritation with long use|

 |Thin tip for good visibility|